OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 1972 Summer | 119

--- Year with the highest and lowest no of countries participating in olympics[
+### 4. Which year saw the highest and lowest no of countries participating in olympics?
 ```sql
 with all_countries as
               (select games, region